Find out how the IR35 rules affect locum agency workers.

 If you are currently working in the public sector, you will already be aware of the off-payroll working rules that were brought into force in April 2017, also known as IR35.

-On 6 April 2021, the UK government will be extending these rules to include any medium to large businesses in the private sector.
+On 6 April 2021, the UK government extended these rules to include any medium to large businesses in the private sector.
 So, if you currently work in the private sector or are considering future work in the private sector, you may be affected by these changes.

 IR35 legislation, which is also referred to as the off-payroll working rules, is a set of rules about preventing disguised remuneration.
 It is designed to make sure that anyone who works as an employee, but through an intermediary; their own Personal Service Company (PSC) or Limited Company, pays broadly the same income tax and National Insurance as those candidates who are employed directly.